Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Experiments

 \subsubsection{Zero-One Classification with a Gaussian Process}

 In our second learning scenario, we applied GP classification to Dataset \ref{dataset:0-1-classification} with a radial basis function (RBF) kernel:

 Here, $\Theta$ is called the lengthscale parameter and $\alpha$ is the kernel amplitude.
-Both $\Theta$ and $\alpha$ were found by minimising the approximate negative marginal log likelihood associated with a Bernoulli likelihood function via the Adam optimiser acting over the variational evidence lower bound \citep{scalable-gp:2015, gpy-torch:2018}.\footnote{A learning rate of $10^{-2}$ was used.}
+Both $\Theta$ and $\alpha$ were found by minimising the approximate negative marginal log likelihood associated with a Bernoulli likelihood function via the Adam optimiser acting over the variational evidence lower bound \citep{scalable-gp:2015, gpy-torch:2018}.

 The result of training the model using five random seeds for dataset generation and model initialisation can be seen in Figure \ref{fig:gp-zero-one}.
 The final validation accuracy is not $100\%$ like the cases we will see in the proceeding sections.
 However, it is sufficiently high to say that the model has grokked.
-In Appendix \ref{sec:gpc-toy-complexity}, we also provide a plot of the model complexity as the KL divergence between the variational distribution and the prior for the training function values.
-As we later discuss in Section \ref{sec:discussion}, there are issues with using this as a measure of complexity.
+In Appendix \ref{sec:gpc-toy-complexity}, we also provide the loss curves during training.
+As we later discuss in Section \ref{sec:discussion}, there are some subtleties associated with interpreting the role of the complexity term.